Canon XTi vs Olympus E-PL1

 One feature that differentiates the E-PL1 and the XTi is in-body image stabilization (IBIS).
-The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the XTi has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the XTi offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The XTi writes its imaging data to Compact Flash cards, while the E-PL1 uses SDHC cards.